robdavid/genutil-go/README.md

 #### Collection

 Another way to consume an iterator is to collect it's elements into a slice.
-Iterators have a `Collect()` method that does this.
+Iterators have a `Collect()` method to facilitate this:

 ```go
 c := iterator.Range(0, 5).Collect()